 Architecture Experience Program (AXP) + Career Information

 Kent State's Architecture Program, Architecture Experience Program (AXP) Architecture Licensing Advisor (ALA) is Assistant Professor, Peter Marks, AIA.
 AXP is administered by the National Council of Architecture Registration Boards (NCARB).
 AXP is a requirement for individuals interested in becoming a Registered Architect.
 Kent State's AXP Coordinator attends the national AXP Coordinators Meeting held by NCARB each year.
 The source for information on AXP is the NCARB website and a school's AXP Coordinator.
 Kent State encourages students to begin a Council Record with NCARB.
 Holding a Council Record is a requirement within the Methods and Materials II course, however, holding a Council Record prior to that is necessary to gaining AXP credit during your education as hours may be logged as soon as one completes high school.
 Some states will reimburse students for the cost of establishing a Council Record.

 The Architectural Experience Program (AXP) provides a framework to guide you through gaining and recording your professional experience.
 Developed by NCARB, the program is required by most U.S. jurisdictions and is a key step on the path to earning a license.

 Through the AXP, you’ll learn how to safely and competently handle the scenarios you’ll face as an architect.
 With broad experience areas that reflect the current phases of practice, the program prepares you for everything from site design to project management.

-This page is intended to assist future Architects manage the AXP process.
+This page is intended to help future Architects manage the AXP process.

 Peter Marks is the AXP Licensing Advisor for the College of Architecture and Environmental Design (CAED) at Kent State University.
 Students and Alumni of this program can contact Peter for support with this process.